muditpathak8/playground/README.md

 - You will see a message saying `Workflows aren’t being run on this forked repository`.
 - Click the green button to enable Workflows on your forked repo.
 - Please follow the remaining instructions from the README in your forked repo.
-  (This is so the links take you to the files in your repo)
+  (This is so the links correctly take you to the files in *your* repo)

 ## Log into Kosli at https://app.kosli.com using GitHub